 National Network Opposing the Militarization of Youth (founded 2003)

 NNOMY is a national networking body that brings together national, regional, and local organizations to oppose the military’s growing intrusion into young people's lives by Pentagon programs that are designed to promote recruitment into military service.
-Campaigns and projects include Winning the Peace, A National Call: Save Our Civilian Public Education, Divest Your Body from the War Machine, a School Demilitarization Kit, workshops, a blog, and a resource library of downloadable reports, videos, brochures, and other information.
+Campaigns and projects include Winning the Peace, A National Call: Save Our Civilian Public Education, Divest Your Body from the War Machine, a School Demilitarization Kit, workshops, a blog, newsletter, and a resource library of downloadable reports, videos, brochures, and other information.
 Nominated for US Peace Prize, 2019.

 National War Tax Resistance Coordinating Committee (founded 1982)